abarthakur/multilabel-deep-metric/README.md

 ### Project Description

 We want to learn a transformation that converts features to an embedding space, such that points with overlapping label sets are placed close to each other.
-That is, we want to learn a transformation where distance between two points is roughly proportional to the number of labels they share.
+That is, we want to learn a transformation where distance between two points is inversely proportional to the number of labels they share.

 **Task** : Multi Label Ranking/ Multi Label Classification with large number of labels.